 To know about other government schemes, candidates can refer to the linked article.

 Objectives of Digital India

-The motto of Digital India Mission is ‘Power to Empower’.
+The motto of the Digital India Mission is ‘Power to Empower’.
 There are three core components to the Digital India initiative.
-They are digital infrastructure creation, digital delivery of services and digital literacy.
+They are digital infrastructure creation, digital delivery of services, and digital literacy.

 The major objectives of this initiative are listed below:

 - To provide high-speed internet in all gram panchayats.

 - To provide easy access to Common Service Centre (CSC) in all the locality.